ericsink/LSM/README.md

 At the time of this writing, the F# version is the focus of my attention and the C# version is falling behind.
-For example, the F# code has an implementation of a layer to manage transactions, while the C# code is still just raw pieces to read/write B+Tree segments.
+For example, the F# code has an initial implementation of a layer to manage transactions, while the C# code is still just raw pieces to read/write B+Tree segments.
 I now think of the C# implementation as part of the test suite.